 Here are six reasons to experience the magic of Nutcracker this December.

-Each year, the Royal Winnipeg Ballet’s touring productions of Nutcracker cast young dancers from local communities to perform in the timeless classic.
-Here in Vancouver, 40 young dancers have been rehearsing at Ballet BC’s studios each week in preparation for their exciting time on stage, preparing for roles such as young Clara, dancing mice, reindeer, and polar bears.
+Each year, the Royal Winnipeg Ballet’s touring productions of Nutcracker cast young artists dancers from local communities across Canada.
+Here in Vancouver, more than 80 young dancers have been rehearsing at Ballet BC’s studios in preparation for their exciting stage debut, preparing for roles such as young Clara, dancing mice, reindeer, and polar bears!

 2. The Craft of Costuming